rchillyard/TableParser/README.md

 Quick Intro
 ===========

-The simplest way to get an introduction to TableParser is to consult the airbnb.sc and movie.sc worksheets.
+The simplest way to get an introduction to _TableParser_ is to consult the airbnb.sc and movie.sc worksheets.
 These give detailed descriptions of each stage of the process.

+Take a look also at the _Main_ object in the  _Crime.scala_ module (it's under the _test_ directory).

-Another way to see how it works is to look at this application Pairings which takes a CSV file, parses it, transforms the data, and outputs a JSON file.
+Another way to see how it works is to look at this application _Pairings_ which takes a CSV file, parses it, transforms the data, and outputs a JSON file.
 This way of parsing is a little different from what is shown in the worksheets.
 But both are effective.